 Dizziness, lightheadedness, or even fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help lessen this problem.
 Also, lying down for a while may relieve dizziness or lightheadedness.

-bortezomib may increase your chance of having a brain condition called reversible posterior leukoencephalopathy syndrome (RPLS).
-Stop using bortezomib and check with your doctor right away if you start having headaches, seizures, extreme drowsiness, confusion, or problems with vision while you are using bortezomib.
+bortezomib may increase your chance of having a brain condition called posterior reversible encephalopathy syndrome (PRES).
+Check with your doctor right away if you start having headaches, seizures, extreme drowsiness, confusion, or problems with vision while you are using bortezomib.

 bortezomib may cause nausea, vomiting, constipation, and diarrhea, so it is important to drink plenty of fluids.
 If you experience dizziness or lightheadedness, contact your doctor.
 These could be symptoms of dehydration (not enough water in your body).